April 19, 2019 at 10:46 pm #29451

 Anderson Plugs don’t have a male and female end, they are designed so the same plug is used at each end.
-The plugs come in 3 sizes, with the smallest size rated at 50amps used for motorcycles.
+The plugs come in multiple sizes, and in some sizes multiple sized connector options for different wiring thickness.

 Once you have fitted an Anderson Plug, a short lead with an Anderson Plug at each end can be used to jump another motorcycle, or a lead with an Anderson Plug at one end and alligator clips at the other to jump off a car, with the motorcycle lead able to used as an extension.

 At home you can use the Anderson PLug as a connection for a trickle charger.

 The Anderson Plug is wired direct to the battery though I’ll leave wiser minds than mine to advise whether a fuse is recommended/required and what gauge wire needs to be used as electrickery is half black magic, half voodoo to me.